NuevoFoundation/workshops/content/english/Kusto-KC7/activity-5.md

 {{< notice note >}}
 🤔 Use the tweet to begin your hunt.
 Let the questions help you pivot through the data to figure out what's going on.
-- Submit your answers to the Scoreboard at https://kc7cyber.azurewebsites.net/ to get feedback and earn points.
+- Submit your answers to the "Hackers Sending0 Malware Docs" challenge on the Scoreboard at https://kc7cyber.azurewebsites.net/ to get feedback and earn points.
 Questions below are reflected in the Scoreboard for this section. **There is no master answer key for this section other than the Scoreboard.**
-- **Be sure you use the SecurityLogs2 database for this exercise.**{{< /notice >}}
+- **Be sure you use the SecurityLogs database for this exercise.**{{< /notice >}}
 {{< alert theme="success" >}}
 *Question 1.
 How many emails contained the domain notice[.]io?*